 Use of vitamin B1

-In addition, vitamin B1 supplements help with increased needsduring pregnancy and breastfeeding as well as in dialysis patients.
+Vitamin B1 supplements also help with increased needsduring pregnancy and breastfeeding as well as in dialysis patients.

 Which foods contain vitamin B1?